Analogue: A Hate Story: Development and release

+Reception

-ReceptionAnalogue was highly praised on both plot and interface, with the former being more noted than the latter.
+Analogue was highly praised on both plot and interface, with the former being more noted than the latter.
 Eurogamer and JayIsGames praised the dark and emotional themes, pointing to how the mechanics interact with the thematic plot.

 Several bloggers and gaming media sites noted the mechanics and interface of the game as well as the plot, such as 2chan.us and Killscreen, with 2chan labelling it as a "literary and intellectual delight."
 Matthew Sakey of Tap-Repeatedly remarked that "the thing about Christine Love is that she is a really, really good writer, one capable of astonishing deftness in her work."PC Gamer UK gave Analogue 76 out of a 100, noting in particular to the skilfulness of the author's structural talent.
 Alec Meer of Rock, Paper, Shotgun said the brightness of the art was contradictory to the gloomy themes.
 As of August 26, 2013, Analogue holds a Metascore of 62 on Metacritic.

 Sequel

-Christine Love announced that a sequel to Analogue titled Hate Plus.
+Christine Love announced a sequel to Analogue titled Hate Plus.
 Originally planned to be DLC before becoming full sequel release on 19 August 2013.
 According to an article by Kotaku's Patricia Hernandez, the sequel takes place after the events aboard the Mugunghwa and will feature the player returning to Earth and discovering how society on board the ship broke down.
 Those that finished the original game are able to import their save games into the sequel so that any decisions made will be part of the new story.
 Following Endings 1, 2, 4, and/or 5, Hate Plus reveals the events that took place aboard the Mugunghwa, prior to the shift into the Joseon-like society depicted in the original Analogue.